aott33/aott33.github.io/_posts/2022-05-26-Tentacle-PLC.md

 - Go to the code-server url ```http://localhost:8080``` and enter password.
 See [determine code server password](#determine-code-server-password)
 - Followed the [Tentacle PLC Guide](https://www.tentacleplc.com/guide/directory-structure.html#the-runtime-directory) to create a test program
 ### config.json:
+- I copied some of the code from the [config.json](https://www.tentacleplc.com/guide/directory-structure.html#the-config-json-file) section in the Tentacle PLC Guide